NeoGeographyToolkit/StereoPipeline/docs/tools/rig_calibrator.rst

 is redone after the last optimization pass, unless the flag ``--skip_post_registration`` is specified.

-The initial registration does not change the depth-to-image transforms, as those are presumed to be reasonably known, unlike the image cameras, which are determined normally using Theia and are in an arbitrary coordinate system.
+The initial registration does not change the depth-to-image transforms, as those are presumed to be reasonably known, unlike the image camera poses, which are determined normally using Theia and are in an arbitrary coordinate system.
 After the cameras and all transforms are optimized, including the depth-to-image transforms, if present, and if registration happens at the end, these transforms will be changed as well, for consistency with the transforms among the image cameras.

 If the images cover a large area, it is suggested to use registration points distributed over that area.
 Registration may not always produce